jkao1/scrapespeare/README.md

 # scrapespeare

-simple scraper to create a more readable translation table for No Fear Shakespeare.
+A web scraper to create a readable translation table for Shakespeare plays.
+Written in Python.